 10. To store the data displayed, press the STORE key.
-The cursor (reverse color) will point to:

-Store Current Buffer
+"Store Current Buffer"

+will be highlighted.
 Press the ENTER key.

-11. When you are finished with your measurements, withdraw the probe from the stack, allow the analyzer to draw ambient air for a minute and for the probe to cool down, before packing the analyzer in its carrying case.
+11. When you are finished with your measurements, withdraw the probe from the stack.
+Allow the analyzer to draw ambient air for a few minutes, and for the probe to cool down, before packing the analyzer in it's carrying case.